Pool of Radiance: Development

-Pool of Radiance was released in June 1988; it was initially available on the Commodore 64, Apple II series and IBM PC compatible computers.
+Pool of Radiance was released in June 1988; it was initially available on the Commodore 64, Apple II, and IBM PC compatibles.
 A version for the Atari ST was also announced.
 The Macintosh version was released in 1989.
 The Macintosh version featured a slightly different interface and was intended to work on black-and-white Macs like the Mac Plus and the Mac Classic.
 The screen was tiled into separate windows including the game screen, text console, and compass.
 Graphics were monochrome and the display window was relatively small compared to other versions.
 The Macintosh version featured sound, but no music.
 The game's Amiga version was released two years later.
 The PC 9800 version 『プール・オブ・レイディアンス』 in Japan was fully translated (like the Japanese Famicom version) and featured full-color graphics.
 The game was ported to the Nintendo Entertainment System under the title Advanced Dungeons & Dragons: Pool of Radiance, released in April 1992.
 The NES version was the only version of the game to feature a complete soundtrack, which was composed by Seiji Toda, as he was signed to the publisher, Pony Canyon's record label at the time.
 The same soundtrack can be found on the PC-9801 version.
 The Amiga version also features some extra music, while most other ports contain only one song that plays at the title screen.

-The original Pool of Radiance game shipped with a 28-page introductory booklet, which describes secrets relating to the game and the concepts behind it.
-The booklet guides players through the character creation process, explaining how to create a party.
-The game also included the 38-page Adventurer's Journal, which provides the game's background.
-The booklet features depictions of fliers, maps, and information that characters see in the game.
+The original Pool of Radiance game shipped with a 28-page introductory booklet, which describes secrets about the game and its concepts.
+The booklet guides players through the character creation process, explaining how to create a party of adventurers.
+The game also included the 38-page Adventurer's Journal, which provides the game's background and features depictions of fliers, maps, and information that characters see in the game.